 If you are searching for unplanned pregnancy help or experiencing a crisis pregnancy and do not feel you are ready to parent, you may wish to consider adoption.
 And you probably have plenty of questions.
 Check out our Adoption FAQ on this page.
 Remember, we are available and ready to discuss your options with you, at no obligation to you!

-If you choose adoption, Adoption Choices of Arizona adoption agencies in Arizona provide each birth mother with your own personal adoption counselor who guides you through the process in person.
+If you choose adoption, Adoption Choices of Arizona local adoption agencies provide each birth mother with your own personal adoption counselor who guides you through the process in person.
 She can help you get to and from doctor appointments, set up housing, and insurance appointments, such as Medicaid, WIC, and food stamps if you qualify.

 Most importantly, she can talk to you and listen to your feelings while going through the process of adoption.
 The adoption counselor helps you create the adoption plan that is right for you!

 Free adoption services are available to you and are tailored to your specific needs.
 They might include housing costs, maternity clothes, food, transportation, and more.

 The choice of adoption is a positive alternative to an unplanned pregnancy.
 Many women who find themselves in a crisis pregnancy situation do not search out all of their options.
 You may be financially unable to support a child or if you are already raising children, unable to support another child.
 You may be at a place in your life where you are not emotionally ready to care for a new baby.